 Hilary Blair trains high achievers craving honest feedback in order to reach the next level in business and/or life.
 She is impassioned by moving beyond habits and learned behaviors to uncover what is unique and authentic in individuals and groups.
 A presentation and speaking voice expert, Hilary is a highly regarded coach and facilitator working extensively across the globe with a variety of businesses including American Express, Janus Funds, Staples, Liberty Global, Slalom, Merrill Lynch, and Hunter Douglas.
 Whether facilitating workshops that use improvisation to improve leadership skills, team building and creativity, or training trainers to hone their craft, Ms. Blair’s 30 plus years as a teacher combined with her professional stage, film and voice over career present a unique skill set.
-She has participated as a Making Cents’ speaker and mentor at two YSEALI exchanges (Singapore, 2014 and Vietnam, 2015) to deliver expert training on verbal communication and presentation skills.
+She has participated as a Making Cents’ speaker and mentor at three YSEALI exchanges (Singapore, 2014 and Vietnam, 2015, 2016) to deliver expert training on verbal communication and presentation skills.
 Her skills-building sessions were ranked highly by YSEALI young leaders and many have stayed in touch with Ms. Blair in informal mentorship relationships.

-Robin A. Miller, PhD is an energized executive coach and COO for ARTiculate: Real&Clear.
+Robin A. Miller, PhD, is an energized executive coach and COO for ARTiculate: Real&Clear.
 She focuses on executive communication, leadership development, presentation, conflict management, and Aikido communication.

-Her clients come from a variety of businesses including University of Denver Daniel’s School of Business, Bentek Energy, Slalom Consulting, The City of Northglenn, elected officials from Westminster, Denver and Jefferson Counties, Colorado Health Institute, Colorado Health Foundation, Strategic Connections and the NFL.
+Her clients come from a variety of businesses including University of Denver Daniel’s College of Business, Bentek Energy, Slalom Consulting, The City of Northglenn, elected officials from Westminster, Denver and Jefferson Counties, Colorado Health Institute, Colorado Health Foundation, Strategic Connections and the NFL.

 Courtney Cauthon, PhD

 Courtney loves the challenge of finding innovative ways to help people share their ideas more clearly and efficiently.
 Courtney brings over 10 years of experience in higher education to the creation and organization of programming at ARTiculate: Real&Clear.
-In addition to developing curriculum and managing projects at ARTicualte, Courtney is an adjunct professor of Gender and Women’s Studies at the University of Denver and the Special Projects Coordinator for Denver’s Athena Project.
+In addition to developing curriculum and managing projects at ARTiculate, Courtney is an adjunct professor of Gender and Women’s Studies at the University of Denver and the Special Projects Coordinator for Denver’s Athena Project.
 Courtney has worked at The Denver Centre Theatre Academy, The Community College of Aurora, The Aurora Fox, Theatre Research in Canada, Toronto’s Summerworks Festival, and The University of Toronto.
 Courtney holds an MA in Performance Studies from New York University and a PhD in Theatre and Performance Studies from the University of Toronto.

 Helping people to communicate effectively has been Diane’s passion for the past 30 years.
 As a speech-language pathologist, she has focused on helping clients to find their voices, pronounce words, create sentences, and to connect with others; as a communication coach, she has focused on helping clients to feel confident, show authentic energy and to reach out and connect with the audience.

-Diane has been instrumental in developing communication therapy programs for a hospital in Louisiana, early learning center in Denver, and for Down Syndrome Ireland in Cord, Ireland.
+Diane has been instrumental in developing communication therapy programs for a hospital in Louisiana, early learning center in Denver, and for Down Syndrome Ireland in Cork, Ireland.
 While an adjunct professor at Metropolitan State University of Denver, she taught a variety of voice, speech, and language classes.
-She recently returned to Denver from Amsterdam, Netherlands, where he focus was on coaching clients to develop their authentic style of communicating.
+She recently returned to Denver from Amsterdam, Netherlands, where her focus was on coaching clients to develop their authentic style of communicating.
 Her clients consisted of directors and managers from HP, EY, Microsoft, Merck and Accenture.

 Diane holds a Masters Degree in Speech Pathology.